nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 implement the shortcuts in a way that was extensible for new shortcuts.
 This led us to come up with the `UiEvent` class as a single place to add new shortcuts.

-By supporting 2 type of entities, we would need to have commands related to each entity.
+By supporting 2 types of entities, we would need to have commands related to each entity.
 We wanted Mycelium to have the intuitive behaviour of automatically switching between the project tab and the client tab depending on which tab is relevant to the command.
 To solve this problem, we came up with the `UiAction` class which allowed us to hook actions such as switching the tab